 Settled in 1845 and incorporated in 1848, McKinney is the seat of Collin County.
-The city and county are named for Collin McKinney, a signer of the Texas Declaration of Independence and leader in the establishment of the Disciples of Christ (Christian Church) in Texas.
+The city and county are named for Collin McKinney, a signer of the Texas Declaration of Independence and leader in the establishment of the Disciples of Christ church in Texas.

 These are photos of McKinney.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive